HJFreeman/CarpetGripperCalculator/README.md

 Please send pull requests I am new to programming and want to learn by doing and making mistakes, I would like to see other approaches to this simple programme.

-At present I have not learned how to ask for user input so this can obviously only be used as a personal tool on the ide.
+At present I have not learned how to ask for user input so this can obviously only be used as a personal tool withing the ide.